We aspire to transform the world through Christlike leadership.

 We evaluate our decisions and actions by the impact they will have on the academic experience, professional preparation, character development, emotional well-being, and spiritual growth of our students.

 At BYU Marriott, students become the kind of leaders that lean, agile organizations of today and tomorrow demand.They take invaluable life experiences and combine them with rigorously experiential, highly collaborative programs.BYU Marriott students lead the way forward with an intense belief in the possible—and the insight to achieve it.

 The BYU Marriott School of Business was named for Marriott Corporation founders J. Willard and Alice S. Marriott in 1988.
 It is housed in the N. Eldon Tanner Building, a seven-story, 220,000-square foot, glass and steel building located on the BYU campus in Provo, Utah.
 The building was expanded in 2008 to accommodate a growing number of students.

-- Approximately 62 percent of the students are bilingual and many have lived abroad.
+- More than half of the students are bilingual and many have lived abroad.

 - Students have access to three centers that allow them to gain an added edge: the Whitmore Global Business Center, the Rollins Center for Entrepreneurship and Technology, and the Ballard Center for Social Impact.

 |Placed by 3 Months after Graduation||99%||88%||99%||100%||98%||98%|